The Anatomy of the Ear, The Nature of Hearing Loss, and the Methods of Active Listening

 For most sound engineers, the process of analysis, like the one just detailed, happens automatically.
 If you are to become a sound engineer yourself, then listening to music must cease to be a passive affair.

 The other technique of listening is critical listening.
 Listening critically is to offer perspective and judgment upon that which you are listening.
-In other words, critical listening is listening for the purpose of constructing opinions.
+Critical listening is listening for the purpose of constructing opinions, forming judgments, and deciding preferences.
+Do you like what you are hearing, yes or no?
+That’s critical listening.

 This mental exercise demands a reference to what qualifies as objectively good.
 Attempting to make judgments about sound means having some criteria or prior reference of objectively good audio, and it means understanding what the merits and faults are of any given sound or music.
 Using commercially-produced audio as a reference is a good place to start.